Effective: 6/8/2022

 1. In general, patients may be accompanied by up to two (2) caregivers or visitors at a time.

-• For surgical pediatric patients, one (1) parent/legal guardian/caregiver will be requested to remain on VRH campus throughout pediatric patient’s stay.
+1. For surgical pediatric patients, one (1) parent/legal guardian/caregiver will be requested to remain on VRH campus throughout the pediatric patient’s stay.

-• Children under the age of twelve (12) are discouraged from visiting unless it benefits the patient.
+2. Children under the age of twelve (12) are discouraged from visiting unless it benefits the patient.
+Any child within the building is to be under the supervision of an adult at all times.

-2. Anyone entering a VRH building will be screened according to the VRH Patient and Visitor Screening policy.
+2. Anyone entering a VRH building will be expected to be in alignment with the Patient Visitor Masking Policy.

 4. In maintaining safety for all individuals we encourage patients and visitors/caregivers to observe infection control measures:

-• Wash your hands either with soap and water or hand-sanitizer prior to and after the visit.
+1. Wash your hands either with soap and water or hand sanitizer prior to and after the visit.

-• In all cases we encourage visitors/caregivers to refrain from visitation if they have an infectious illness or are immunocompromised.
+2. In all cases we highly encourage visitors/caregivers to refrain from visitation if they have an infectious illness.
+If visitation is essential, then a medical mask would be required for any symptomatic individual.

-6. All hospitalized patients have the right to have visitors of their choice during their stay, unless visitation interferes with the well-being, rights or safety of others, or is not medically indicated in the patient’s care.
+5. All hospitalized patients have the right to have visitors of their choice during their stay, unless visitation interferes with the well-being, rights, or safety of others, or is not medically indicated in the patient’s care.

-7. Visitors must be respectful of Valley Regional Hospital’s “Smoke Free Environment”.
+6. Visitors must be respectful of Valley Regional Hospital’s “Smoke-Free Environment”.

-8. Any visitor for the Inpatient Unit entering after 5 p.m. must enter through the Emergency Department (ED) entrance.
+7. Any visitor to the Inpatient Unit entering after 5 p.m. must enter through the Emergency Department (ED) entrance.
 The Registrar will call to alert that a visitor is coming to the patient care unit.

 This policy is written in accordance with NH RSA 151:21 HB 4139, which specifies that: